pzmarzly/cloudy/README.md

-# Cloudy - run your workflow in cloud
+# Cloudy - supercharge your workflow with cloud workers

 Starts up VPS on Digital Ocean or connects to machine you specified, synchronizes current working directory (`.gitignore`-d files can be excluded), then runs commands (e.g. builds) on VPS.